Skip to content

 colors->GetColor3d("SandyBrown").GetData());

-// Points mapper, actor
+// Points mapper, actor.

 // First, apply vtkVertexGlyphFilter to make cells around points, vtk only